 Allegiant Airlines is placing its Long Beach Airport bets on Las Vegas, tripling its flights between the Southern California airport and gambling mecca in a move that is a departure from the low-cost carrier’s usual strategy in two ways.
 First, Allegiant typically offers low frequency service—most often from two to four flights a week—for city-pairs that connect small communities to major U.S. leisure destinations.
 By adding four frequencies to Long Beach-Las Vegas as of Sept.
 1 and an ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Allegiant Departs From Usual Strategy By Tripling Down On Las Vegas Route".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Allegiant Departs From Usual Strategy By Tripling Down On Las Vegas Route".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.